ethereum/EIPs/SIPS/sip-15.md

 When

 - Alice has been flagged for liquidation
-- and the price of SNX increases so her Collateral ratio is now above the liquidation target ratio
+- and the price of SNX increases so her Collateral ratio is now above the issuance target ratio
 - and she calls checkAndRemoveAccountInLiquidation

 Then